minweny/1p3a_auto_sign/README.md

 pip3 install fake_useragent
 ```
 3. Install chrome and chromedriver
 * If you are using raspberry pi 4, the default chromium browser is fine.
-We just need to download [armhf version of chromedriver](https://launchpad.net/ubuntu/xenial/armhf/chromium-chromedriver/78.0.3904.108-0ubuntu0.16.04.1)
+We just need to download [armhf version of chromedriver](https://launchpad.net/ubuntu/xenial/armhf/chromium-chromedriver/78.0.3904.108-0ubuntu0.16.04.1).
-* If you are using x86 Linux, first download [chrome browser](https://www.google.com/chrome/), second find the related [x86 chromedriver](https://chromedriver.chromium.org/downloads)
+* If you are using x86 Linux, first download [chrome browser](https://www.google.com/chrome/), second find the related [x86 version of chromedriver](https://chromedriver.chromium.org/downloads).
 4. Download the project
 ```
 git clone https://github.com/minweny/1p3a_auto_sign.git